 Since scientists improved the diagnostic criteria in the 1990s, it’s not only possible to identify children with ASD in schools.
 Many adults were also able to find explanations for their behavior.
 Finally, they found an explanation for their peculiarities and the origin of their personal limitations.
 One thing is clear: this is a disorder with a very broad spectrum of characteristics and needs.

-Some people have Rett syndrome; others have Asperger’s.
+Some people have Rett syndrome; others have Asperger’s (although this term has officially been retired).
 Adults with autism can be highly functional.
 They can also present with high dependency and severe communicative limits, problems with social interactions, and repetitive behaviors.
 Whatever the symptoms, you must understand something.
 Psychological attention, social assistance, and the right to inclusion are all essential to their care.
 Adults with this condition is a reality that should be visible in order to guarantee the answers they may need.
 Only in this way will they reach the level of well-being that all people deserve.

 Statistics show that close to 1% of the population has autism spectrum disorder.
 Also, that early detection and sufficient psychological support can improve the future of this wide collection in our society.

 It’s important to know that adults with autism haven’t been well-understood or studied.
 In fact, they’ve been neglected.
 Fortunately, scientists have shown more interest in this area over the past few years.
 Now, the scientific community has more statistics, more resources, and more knowledge.

 This all leads to one main goal: giving individualized and expert attention to each person according to their needs.
 However, there’s a problem with clinical practice.
 Many adults who are highly functional don’t know they have the condition.